 Yes, but everything brought in must also be removed; all bottles/cans and rubbish have to be taken away.
 We don't charge corkage but the caterers might.
 Best to check.

 And licensing rules mean all free alcohol gets left in the marquee when the cash bar opens after your meal.
 You can collect it the next day but your guest can't grab it for the evening.
 Mixing free and paid for alcohol is a big risk to my licence!

 We have a list of recommended caterers but you can choose your own as long as you give Priory Hall their details.
 Remember though having a caterer who knows the venue can greatly reduce stress levels.

-We answer your questions and help where possible.
+We answer your questions and help as much as you want.
+I'm happy to sit and talk through plans and, with the extensive list of recommendations, you won't really need a planner unless, maybe, you are organising long distance.
 You can hire wedding planners separately, though many take commissions from suppliers and can therefore push your costs up.
 Priory Hall does not take a penny from any suppliers and we are always happy to help.
 (Plus we've been doing it a long time and have an idea what works.....)

 Any damage to property other than normal wear and tear remains the responsibility of the people hiring the facilities.
 Priory Hall is covered by public indemnity insurance and meets fire regulations, licensing needs etc..